[Presentation Report] I participated as a developer in DevRev's panel discussion "Key Points of Future AI Technology and the Appeal of DevRev"

 Introduction

-On May 28, 2026, I participated as a developer in a panel discussion at "AI Innovators Circle, 6th Session," an event hosted by Synthesy Co., Ltd..
-This article reports on its contents.
+On May 28, 2026, I spoke as a developer on a panel discussion at "AI Innovators Circle Vol. 6," an event hosted by Synthesy Co., Ltd..
+This article reports on the content of that event.

 photo